wp-plugins/tweetluv/readme.txt

 It used to be.
 You used to be able to input an e-mail address and find that person's Twitter account.
 They discontinued it, though.
 We felt like it was a valuable service, though, so we built this.

+= I have a question that isn't answered here.
+How can I contact you? =

+Just send an e-mail to charlie@monotask.com, and I'll get back to you right away.
+Tweetluv is one of my top priorities right now, so I really want to hear from people getting it set up on their blogs.

 == Changelog ==

 = 0.1 =